Civil Liberties in Singapore: An Overview

 Wham was also the first to be charged and convicted of scandalising the judiciary under Singapore’s Administration of Justice (Protection) Act, alongside Singapore Democratic Party chairman John Tan.
 Wham had commented on a Facebook post that he found Malaysian judges to be more independent than Singaporean ones when it comes to political cases.
-After the Attorney-General’s Chambers commenced proceedings against Wham, Tan had commented that their action had merely proved Wham right—this, as it turned out, was also enough to get Tan in hot water.
-Following conviction, Tan has also been barred from contesting in the next general election.
-Wham has since served a week in prison in lieu of paying a S$5,000 fine.
+After the Attorney-General’s Chambers commenced proceedings against Wham, Tan had commented that their action had merely proved Wham right — this, as it turned out, was also enough to get Tan in hot water.
+Following conviction, Tan was barred from contesting in the 2020 general election.

 Apart from the ongoing civil defamation case brought by Prime Minister Lee Hsien Loong, The Online Citizen’s chief editor Terry Xu is also facing a charge of criminal defamation for the publication of a readers’ letter that made reference to “multiple policy and foreign screw-ups, tampering of the Constitution, corruption at the highest echelons”.
 The author of the letter, Daniel de Costa, has also been charged.